jiajung2/Quantitative-Finance-and-Computational-Macroeconomics-Project/README.md

 Assignment 6-Perpetual inventory method for capital and investment simulation

-Assignment 7-Autoregressive model-AR(1) process simulation under different scenarios and model simulation of TFP with stochastic growth
+Assignment 7-Autoregressive model-AR(1) process and TFP with stochastic growth simulation